softleader/captain-kube/docs/man/ckube_uninstall_icp.md

 ```
   -h, --help             help for icp
+  -o, --options string   Passing more options to underlying command
+  -v, --verbose          Make the operation more talkative
-  -v, --version string   which version of chart you want to unload.
+      --version string   The Version of chart to unload.
 ```

 ### SEE ALSO